ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

                     ))
                     .build();

-                // Create the bullet entity from the plauyer position (the right bullet) io.create_entity()
+                // Create the bullet entity from the player position (the right bullet) io.create_entity()
                     .add_component(
                         Render::new(PLAYER_BULLET_HANDLE).primitive(Primitive::Triangles),